captainbland/nim-validation/README.md

 The aim of this library is to provide a simple, flexible mechanism for adding validations to your object fields - it does this without using RTTI and is type safe.
 It is easy to create custom validations, and currently has a small number of validations to demonstrate that it works.
 Nim Validation also works recursively.

 This library is still very young, so is quite likely to explode.
 Licensed under GPLv3.
-Currently it will only build under 0.18.1.
+Currently it will build under 0.18.0.

 ## Example
 There are some examples in the tests directory.
 Here's one for a quick viewing.